Anton-Gladyshev/pypty/docs/creating_custom_presets.md

 | `pixel_size_y_A`                 | `1`                          | Pixel size in y-direction (Angstroms). |
 | `scan_size`                      | `None`                       | Tuple destibing number of scan points in y- and x- directions, only required for constraining postions and tilts. |

-## Propagation, Windowing, and Resizing
+## Propagation, Shifting and Resizing
 | Parameter                        | Default Value               | Description |
 |-----------------------------------|-----------------------------|-------------|
 | `propmethod`                     | `"multislice"`              | Method used for wave propagation.
 Default is "multislice".
 Other options are additive splitting- "better_multislice" and "yoshida".
 The last two options have higher precision than multislice, but requiere more time. |